particle-iot/particle-windows-devicesetup/README.md

 ## Installation

-- Currently this is built using the .NET Framework 4.6
+- There is currently one version of the library:
+ - **portable46-win81+wpa81**: Portable .NET Framework 4.6 for use in Windows Runtime (WinRT) applications (Windows 8.1+ and Windows Phone 8.1+)
 - Any edition of Microsoft Visual Studio 2015 (Other build systems may also work, but are not officially supported.)
 - You can use either C# or VB